 - REFINANCING YOUR HOUSE – For those who qualify for refinancing their home, today’s rates are in the 2% range.
 It’s simply unheard off.
 Talk about a bag full of money you can save each month that adds up to possibly hundreds of thousands of dollars by the end of the loan term.
 And, if you take equity out for, hmm, maybe solar panels, Solar Power Supply can take off an additional 10% for that type of cash payment.

 - BUY GENERIC – When you do buy stuff, does it really need to be a name brand?
 This goes for many things from food to apparel.
-Shoes are shoes, and if they’re comfortable and looks good, who cares what the brand is.
-The mark up on name brand items are ridiculously high so going generic helps keep money in your wallet.
+Shoes are shoes, and if they’re comfortable and look good, who cares what the brand is.
+The mark up on name-brand items is ridiculously high so going generic help keep money in your wallet.

-- CANCEL MEMBERSHIPS, CREDIT CARDS, AND SUBSCRIPTIONS – There’s probably a handful of memberships and subscriptions you have that hasn’t been used for ages.
-Multiple credit cards, gym memberships or magazine subscriptions eat up on your budget each month if they’re not utilized.
+- CANCEL MEMBERSHIPS, CREDIT CARDS, AND SUBSCRIPTIONS – There’s probably a handful of memberships and subscriptions you have that haven’t been used for ages.
+Multiple credit cards, gym memberships, damp proofing, or magazine subscriptions eat up on your budget each month if they’re not utilized.
 Get rid of them.
 Consolidate to a couple of credit cards.
 Small changes like these make big differences to your bottom line.

 - CUT THE CABLE CORD – More and more people are cutting the cord.
 Today, there are plenty of ways to get your entertainment including YouTube, Google, Roku, Hulu, and more.
 Doing away with cable will give you a sense of relief and significantly save you from those high cable bills.
 In fact, you’ll quickly realize you didn’t need that many channels to keep you entertained.